mosip/mimoto/performance-test/README.md

 ### Execution points for eSignet Authentication API's

-*InjiWeb_Test_Script.jmx.jmx
+*InjiWeb_Test_Script.jmx

-	* Create Identities in MOSIP Authentication System (Setup) : This thread contains the authorization api's for regproc and idrepo from which the auth token will be generated.
+	* Create Identities in MOSIP Identity System (Setup) : This thread contains the authorization api's for regproc and idrepo from which the auth token will be generated.
 There is set of 4 api's generate RID, generate UIN, add identity and add VID.
 From here we will get the VID which can be further used as individual id.
 These 4 api's are present in the loop controller where we can define the number of samples for creating identities in which "addIdentitySetup" is used as a variable.

+	* S03 User downloads MOSIP National ID credential (Preparation) : This thread generates authcode-token for the download of National ID department PDF.
+The number of testdata created is depended upon the TPS planned for test execution.
+		*For eg: 100 TPS (

 	* S01 User accessing Inji Web portal landing page (Execution) :
 		* S01 T01 Issuers : This thread executes issuer endpoint.